fioprotocol/fio.start/README.md

 - [API endpoints](http://monitor.testnet.fioprotocol.io/#apiendpoints)

 # Other Tools/Examples
-- In [scripts folder](./scripts/) you can find script examples: how to register bp, stake, vote, claimrewards, etc
+- In [scripts folder](./scripts/) you can find script examples: how to register bp, stake, vote, claimrewards, etc.
 - Vote using monitor.
-Monitor can prepare Cleos command, or send the command through Scatter.
+Monitor can prepare the cleos command, or send the command through Scatter.